1. Visit a park.

 Christmas Parade and Tree Lighting – Celebrate the season on the first Saturday in December with the 5K Rudolph Run, pictures with Santa, holiday hayrides, yule fire, choral performances, and a variety of vendors.

-Old Town Street Festival – This premier event features wine, food, art, and music, and is held on the third weekend in May.
+Old Town Street Festival – This premier event features wine, food, art, and music, and is held on the third Saturday in May.

 8. Take a ride into Austin and back.

 Capital Metro Train – Leander is the northernmost station on the MetroRail route, and from here you can be conveniently dropped off on 4th Street, in the middle of downtown Austin.